 Clinical Trial Manager

-These trials include A phase 1b/II ChAdOx1 nCoV-19 Vaccine trial evaluating the safety, immunogenicity, and efficacy of the candidate Coronavirus Disease (COVID-19) vaccine ChAdOx1 nCoV-19 in adults in Kenya; two Phase IV Yellow Fever vaccine studies evaluating the immunogenicity and safety of fractional doses of Yellow Fever vaccines in Kenya and Uganda namely YEFE and NIFTY; and a Phase I Rift Valley Fever Virus (RVFV) vaccine trial (ChAdOx1 RVF) evaluating the safety and efficacy of the new Rift Valley Fever vaccine.
+Some of the trials that i managed included a Phase 1b/II ChAdOx1 nCoV-19 Vaccine trial that evaluated the safety, immunogenicity, and efficacy of the candidate Coronavirus Disease (COVID-19) vaccine ChAdOx1 nCoV-19 in Kenyan adults.
+Additionally, I managed two Phase IV Yellow Fever vaccine studies, namely YEFE and NIFTY, that evaluated the immunogenicity and safety of fractional doses of Yellow Fever vaccines in Kenya and Uganda.
+Finally, I managed a Phase I Rift Valley Fever Virus (RVFV) vaccine trial (ChAdOx1 RVF) that evaluated the safety and efficacy of a new Rift Valley Fever vaccine.